Vaping and E-cigarettes

 What do parents need to know about vaping?

 1. E-cigarettes don’t look or smell like cigarettes.
 Therefore, it may be harder to tell if your child is using them.
 In fact, the flavor is the most appealing factor at first.
-A survey in 2015 showed that more than 80% of adolescents who vape do so because “they come in flavors I like.”
-Unfortunately, the nicotine from e-cigarettes is addictive like that from cigarettes.
+Unfortunately, the nicotine from e-cigarettes that accompanies those flavors is addictive like that from cigarettes.

 3. Vaping has been marketed as a safer alternative to cigarettes due to the lack of tar and perceived decreased effect on the lungs.
 It has also been marketed to help individuals stop smoking cigarettes.
 However, e-cigarettes have thousands of chemicals like regular cigarettes.
 The vaporization process creates other chemicals like carbon monoxide that are harmful to the lungs.
 Additionally, the nicotine in liquid tobacco for vaping is addictive all the same.
 Adolescents and young adults who use e-cigarettes are 3.6 times more likely to use traditional cigarettes.

-4. There is a newly diagnosed complication of using e-cigarettes known at EVALI (E-cigarette or Vaping Product Use Associated Lung Injury).
-EVALI is caused by vaping either with e-liquids and more prevalently THC and presents with either or both respiratory and gastrointestinal symptoms.
+4. One of the complications of e-cigarette use that most concerns healthcare providers is EVALI (E-cigarette or Vaping Product Use Associated Lung Injury).
+EVALI is caused by vaping either with e-liquids and more prevalently THC and presents with either or both of respiratory and gastrointestinal symptoms.
 The symptoms can be mild such as asthma like symptoms or severe requiring hospitalization.

 5. E-cigarettes are the new “gateway drug.”
 For decades data have shown adolescents are far more likely to try illicit drugs like marijuana, cocaine, heroin and meth if they already smoke cigarettes.
 Emerging data show e-cigarettes have a similar relationship.
 Additionally, e-cigarette use in adolescence is strongly associated with later daily cigarette smoking (Pierce et al. Pediatrics January 2021).